Luna-Fassil/Inventory-Management/README.md

 4. **Access the Application**:
 Open your web browser and go to http://127.0.0.1:5000/ to access the inventory management system.

+## Features Implemented in Iteration 1
+- **Add Clothing Items**: Users can add new clothing items to the inventory by specifying details such as name, color, quantity, and price.
+- **Edit Quantity and Details**: Users can edit the quantity and other details of existing items.
+- **View Stock**: Users can view the stock quantity and details of each clothing item.
+- **Remove Clothing Items**: Users can remove items from the inventory.
+- **Website Layout**: The website layout is designed with navigational icons, a search bar, filter panel, and sorting options.

+## Known Gaps and Limitations
+- **No Backend Storage**: Items disappear upon page refresh.
+A file system will be implemented to save inventory data.
+- **No User Authentication**: Anyone can access or modify inventory, leading to potential security issues.
+- **Search and Filtering**: The search bar and filter panel are not yet functional.
+- **Data Validation**: Incorrect values (e.g., negative numbers) are not recognized or flagged.
+- **Lack of Undo/History**: No version control system to undo accidental deletions or edits.

 ## Repository and Project Board
 - **GitHub Repository**: [HyperLink](https://github.com/LunaFassil/HyperLink)